 Values can be aggregated using the standard aggregation methods sum, min, max, average, and countdistinct, or with custom aggregation methods defined by the service.
 Aggregate expressions containing an aggregation method MUST define an alias for the resulting aggregate value.

-Custom aggregation methods MUST use a namespace-qualified name (see [OData-ABNF]), i.e. contain at least one dot.
-Dot-less names are reserved for future versions of this specification.

 Standard Aggregation Method sum

 The standard aggregation method sum can be applied to numeric values to return the sum of the non-null values, or null if there are no non-null values or the input set is empty.
 The provider MUST choose a single type for the property across all instances of that type in the result that is capable of representing the aggregated values.
 This may require a larger integer type, Edm.Decimal with sufficient Precision and Scale, or Edm.Double.